Academic Scholarships for First-Year Students

 - Applicants must submit a letter of recommendation from a member of their Lasallian institution regarding their commitment to service and complete a 250-word essay that answers the question: Manhattan College is a Lasallian institution.
 What does that mean to you?
 Applicants must also provide a list of clubs and service organizations that show involvement and leadership roles held during high school.

-- Application materials should be mailed to Manhattan College Admissions (Attn: Lasallian Leaders Award) at 4513 Manhattan College Parkway Riverdale, NY 10471 by the end of the third week in March.
+- Application materials should be emailed to the Lasallian Leadership Committee at LLA@manhattan.edu, or they can be mailed to Manhattan College Admissions (Attn: Lasallian Leadership) at 4513 Manhattan College Parkway Riverdale, NY 10471 by March 18, 2016.
+Emailing all materials is preferred.

 - Applicants must also interview with a Lasallian Leaders team member as part of the selection process.
 All application materials must be received prior to interviewing.
 Please confirm that all materials have been received before the interview.